 When you were in fashion, you worked with style icon Diana Vreeland, and after graduating from the French Culinary Institute in 2011, you worked with master cake designer, Ron Ben-Israel.
 What lessons did you learn from these two style greats?

 I wrote Diana Vreeland when I was an aspiring fashion design student in California.
 The fact that she took the time to write back, asking me to join her, was a lesson in and of itself.
 Ron reminded me how important it is to feed your personal need to create on a regular basis.
 It completes me to have a creative day, whether it is sketching, piping, or decorating.

 What are some tips you can offer party hosts for creating a beautiful cake?

-8. When serving coffee and tea with her cakes, Charlotte uses her vintage Limoges china.
+When serving coffee and tea with her cakes, Charlotte uses her vintage Limoges china.
 She also loves vintage Spode and vintage Hermes dessert plates.

 This will make two 8 x 4 inch loaves or four 7 x 3 inch loaves.

 1 cup butter or margarine

 3 cups sifted all-purpose flour